imperodesign/generator-impero/README.md

 ```

 Failing that, it's also possible that you'll need to open a new terminal window for Yeoman to pick up on the newly installed generator

-## Getting To Know Yeoman

-This project is based upon the generator-generator generator (generator-ception)

 [npm-image]: https://badge.fury.io/js/generator-impero.svg
 [npm-url]: https://npmjs.org/package/generator-impero